 Structure and Governance

-The Constitution for the ANZSN sets out the legal and governance framework for the Society and will be available online shortly.
+The Constitution for the ANZSN sets out the legal and governance framework for the Society and is available here.

 The ANZSN is governed by a Council elected by members.